AdiMarianMutu/x-injection/README.md

 At first glance you may not spot/understand the issue there, but because the `GlobalModule` _(which is then imported into the `AppModule`)_ is _directly_ importing the `AnotherScopedModule`, it means that _all_ the `providers` of the `AnotherScopedModule` and `ScopedModule` _(because `AnotherScopedModule` also imports `ScopedModule`)_ will become accessible through your entire app!

-Disabling `strict` mode removes this safeguard, allowing any module to be imported into the `AppModule` regardless of `markAsGlobal`, increasing risk of bugs by exposing yourself to the above example.
+Disabling `strict` mode removes this safeguard, allowing any module to be imported into the `AppModule` regardless of `isGlobal`, increasing risk of bugs by exposing yourself to the above example.

 ## Unit Tests